Whole Child Philosophy

-Most of our classes range from 11-18 students.
 We believe smaller classes are necessary to meet the varied needs of young children as they grow and develop during their early education.
-Only with smaller classes can the child be known according to his/her gifts, abilities, areas of challenge, learning style, temperament, family background, etc. Smaller classes also enable the teacher to genuinely care for and be involved with each child and his or her family.
+Only with smaller classes can the child be known according to his or her gifts, abilities, areas of challenge, learning style, temperament, family background, etc. Smaller classes also enable the teacher to genuinely care for and be involved with each child and his or her family.

 To encourage cooperative learning where students at different levels of development can interact together, we intentionally group students in a multi-grade setting for their unit activities in social studies, science and some other subjects.
 We call these groupings—first and second, third and fourth—forms.